-CRPS is poorly understood and difficult to diagnose.
-Better treatment outcomes are more likely if started during the first three months of the condition.
+Symptoms may include burning-type pain, changes in skin and bone tissue, excessive sweating, swelling of an extremity, and sensitivity to touch.
+CRPS is difficult to diagnose.
+Better outcomes are more likely if treatment is started during the first three months of the condition.

 Signs and symptoms

 CRPS can affect the nerves, skin, muscles, blood vessels, and bones simultaneously.
 Symptoms can develop gradually or rapidly, and can vary in severity.

 The primary symptom of CRPS is prolonged severe pain, which is often described as a burning, throbbing or tingling sensation, usually in an arm, leg, hand or foot.
 In some people the affected area becomes very sensitive, with normal skin contact causing intense pain.